Identification for ISI Gaussian Channels

 Standard transmission schemes employ strings of symbols of length $n$, referred to as codewords, that is, the encoding scheme uses the channel in $n$ consecutive symbol intervals to transmit one message.
 Since the channel is dispersive, each output symbol is influenced by the $K$ most recent input symbols.
 As a consequence, the receiver observes a string of length $\bar{n} = n + K - 1,$ referred to as output vector.
-Therefore, considering the $n$ channel uses and the conditional distribution of the ISI Gaussian channel $\bG$ given in \eqref{Eq.Law_Letter}, the compact form of the transition probability distribution reads
+Therefore, considering the $n$ channel uses and the conditional distribution of the DTGC-ISI $\bG$ given in \eqref{Eq.Law_Letter}, the compact form of the channel law reads